BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 * **Consistent and predictable in behaviour**  - by re-using patterns for architecture, query parameters, response data schemas, versioning
 * **Quick and easy to implement** - by providing the boiler plate code and libraries that handle the architecture and repeatable stuff so you only have to code the parts that are particular to your project

+## Intended audience

+The intended audience is BGS developers who are creating or updating APIs, and BGS developers writing clients for our APIs.

 ## Scope

 These guidelines are intended for use in making RESTful (or at least RESTish) APIs that return relatively simple data as JSON.